WATCH: Family Finds Moose Peeping in Their Window, Names Her 'Mooshelle' in Honor of Recently Deceased Sister

 According to Erik, their family loves animals and nature, and that is one of the reasons why they moved to New Hampshire and have never left.
 He also says the town of Merrimack is both low-lying (“so it has a lot of water”) and mostly forested, which is a conducive habitat for the species.

 “Someone asked my wife if we called the police or [the New Hampshire Fish and Game Department].
 Afterward, I mentioned to her, ‘Why would we do that?
-We live in HER habitat, not the other way around.’ ”
+We live in her habitat, not the other way around.’ ”

 We hope this visit is just the beginning of a beautiful, long-lasting friendship between the DiVietros and “Mooshelle.”